 Click on an instance of a view to open the call to the point in the call where the viewer started listening.
-If you hover over the view details, the snippets of the call that were listened to are highlighted in the call timeline.
+Hover over the view details to highlight snippets of the call that were listened to in the call timeline.

 The views for each time you share a call are tracked separately, even though all the shares are for the same call.
 So if you share a call today using a shareable link as well as sharing it via email, the views for each of those shares are tracked separately.
 If you then share the call again tomorrow via email, the views for that share are tracked separately from the email share from the day before.